-- 75. The individual can withdraw part of an appeal or the entire appeal by either: - sending or delivering a written notice of withdrawal to the First-tier Tribunal - saying so at a hearing. - 76.
-In most cases, the First-tier Tribunal must agree to the withdrawal for it to take effect. - 77.
-The individual or Social Security Scotland can apply to restart a stopped case when they can satisfy the First-tier Tribunal that they have good reason for restarting it.
-The application to restart a case must be made within 31 days of earlier of these two dates: - the date on which the party who applies to restart the case is presumed to have received the notification that the case had been withdrawn - the day of the hearing when the case was stopped orally if the party who applies to restart the case was present. - 1 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 17
+- 74. The individual can withdraw part of an appeal or the entire appeal by either: - sending or delivering a written notice of withdrawal to the First-tier Tribunal - saying so at a hearing. - 75.
+The individual or Social Security Scotland can apply to restart a withdrawn case when they can satisfy the First-tier Tribunal that they have good reason for restarting it.
+The application to restart a case must be made within 31 days of earlier of these two dates: - the date on which the party who applies to restart the case is presumed to have received the notification that the case had been withdrawn - the day of the hearing when the case was withdrawn orally if the party who applies to restart the case was present.